WokLibCodeClub/Hangman/README.md

 This is a Python version of the word-guessing game Hangman, which is more than 100 years old (but before computers were invented people had to play using paper and pencil).

 Here is a link to a video showing how the game works.
+(Note: if you already know how to play *Hangman* then you don't need to watch this video.)
 The video also shows the Python version in action, and demonstrates the first steps in writing your own version of the game:

 [https://youtu.be/FOJO9RdFEF8](https://youtu.be/FOJO9RdFEF8)